learnable/visit/README.md

 TODO
 ----
-MAJOR
-* the Visit gem needs to explicitly express foreign key constraints because the schema_plus dependency has been removed
-  - leni note: is this true?

 MODERATE
+* support the visit_* tables living in separate db from the app
-* create Traits and TraitValues at the same time as Source and SourceValues
+* create Traits and TraitValues at the same time as Sources and SourceValues
 * cache:
   - Visit::Event.url
   - Visit::TraitFactory